Ayyankhan101/AL_Job_Salaries_Analysis_2025/README.md

     ```
 4. Open the `Salary_Analysis_and_Prediction.ipynb` notebook and run the cells to see the analysis and results.

+### 2. Streamlit Dashboard

+1. Make sure you have installed the required packages from `requirements.txt`.
+2. In your terminal, navigate to the project directory and run the following command:
+    ```bash
+    streamlit run dashboard.py
+    ```
+3. This will open the interactive dashboard in your web browser.

 ## Project Workflow

 The project follows these main steps:

-1.  **Data Loading and Exploration**: The `salaries.csv` dataset is loaded, and an initial exploration is performed to understand its structure, data types, and basic statistics.
+1.  **Data Loading and Exploration**: The `salaries.csv.gz` dataset is loaded, and an initial exploration is performed to understand its structure, data types, and basic statistics.
 2.  **Data Cleaning and Feature Engineering**:
     *   Duplicate records are removed to ensure data quality.
     *   New features are created to aid the analysis and modeling process: